lsst-dm/dm_dev_guide/cpp/style.rst

 This avoids implicit type conversions (see :ref:`Rule 5-3 <style-guide-cpp-5-3>`).
 The declaration of ``y1`` would be legal had ``explicit`` not been used.
-This type of implicit conversion can result in incorrect and unintentional side effects.
+This type of implicit conversion can result in incorrect and unintentional side effects, especially in function calls.

 .. _style-guide-cpp-5-27a: